 A short summary:

 - The annual fee has increased from $69 to $75 (not a big deal).

 - You’ll now get automatic Platinum status (once again, not a game changer).
 Sure, you’ll get a possible upgrade to a better room, early check-in and 3,000 points’ bonus on top of 6,000 points you’ll receive by renewing the credit card.
 But you won’t get perks like suite upgrade or free breakfast.

 - The earning rate will now be 1 Wyndham point per dollar, 2 points on gas, utility and grocery store purchases.
 With the old offer, you’ll get 2 points per dollar on all purchases.

 In my opinion, the last point is what you should mostly pay attention to.
 Sure, the official bonus has been at 30,000 points’ mark for some time.
-However, it has been (and still is) possible to sign up for Wyndham Signature version that comes with 45,000 points after spending $1,000 in 3 months.
-Update: Here is new direct non-affiliate link
+However, it has been (and still is) possible to sign up for Wyndham Signature version that comes with 45,000 points after spending $1,000 in the first 90 days.
+Update: The link is dead.

 I was never all that impressed with value you get on everyday spending, so it’s not a game changer for me.
 Paying $150 for a hotel, which is an opportunity cost of not using a 2% cash back card, is not my idea of a deeply discounted hotel stay.
 However, if you are looking to accumulate Wyndham points via everyday purchases in hopes of taking advantage of “Go Fast” rate, these changes are significant (more on that later.)